InfinityBotList/infernoplex/README.md

 # Infernoplex

-Infernoplex is the server listing bot for Infinity Bot List. *Self-hosting is not officially supported.
+Infernoplex is the server listing bot for Infinity List. *Self-hosting is not officially supported.
 Licensed under the AGPLv3*

 ## Database Seeds

-You can find a seed of the Infinity Bot List database at https://reedwhisker.infinitybots.gg/help/contribute/seedguide.
+You can find a seed of the Infinity List database at https://reedwhisker.infinitybots.gg/help/contribute/seedguide.
 This seed is public and available for all contributors

 ## Contributing